mtlynch/mtlynch.io/content/notes/paid-api-payment-processors/index.md

 New API docs but they don't seem to cover subscription modifiers.

+No response from support after four days.

+Had to do weird ID verification where I have to upload my ID and a video of me saying numbers and turning my head.

 ## Other providers that don't meet my criteria

 ### Stripe